FluffyBullet/exertFitness/README.md

 First two sections have now been created,
 Initial entry of name , date, target and meals are only visible on first load of the screen :<br>
 <image src="assets/images/readme_files/startup_fields.png" alt="first load of window with limited entry fields" height="450px"> <br>
 Without a value being entered into "Target" field, an error is generated on loading of Exert Fitness web page as no value is in the variable "tCal" also proceeding to next stage displays Not A Number (NaN).
-As this will be a required field in future update but also enter a default value of 2,000 (reccomended daily allowance for females).
+As this will be a required field in future update but also enter a default value of 2,000 (recommended daily allowance for females).

 Edit (Mobile Design)<br>
 To Improve customers user experience, prevent loading list of content and a long screen, I have edited the "testimonies" section of the index page.
 This now includes a display of single testimony with formatting and buttons below.
 Both buttons have a function of adding or removing value of 1 to the testimony, displaying the next set of text.

-During the website creation, I use have used w3 Validator (HMTL) to eliminate any errors with codes that may occur. i.e meta tags including irrelivant information.
+During the website creation, I use have used w3 Validator (HMTL) to eliminate any errors with codes that may occur. i.e meta tags including irrelevant information.
     log - 3/8/22, meta tags updated removing excess tags for UTF charset selection and stylesheet. updating of tag closures on location/details page and updating Meta tags.